openlawteam/docs/docs/integration-framework/README.md

 ## Integrating

-#### Private Instance

-You can integrate to your private instance any external service you may need.
-If you still don't have a private instance, please [request one](/private-self-hosted-instances/#private-instances) and start the [External Service Registration](#external-service-registration) process.

 #### External Service Registration

-You can register your external service into your private instance by accessing:
+You can register your external service into an OpenLaw instance by accessing:

 - **Menu -> Admin Tools -> Integrator Registration**